itsektionen/styrdokument/pm/eng/pm_for_information.md

 ## 4 Rules for use of programme mailing lists

 - In the subject it shall be clear that the mail refers to chapter activities.
-  For example by including IN-Sektionen in the title according to the format “`IN-Sektionen | <title>`”.
+  For example by including IT-Sektionen in the title according to the format “`IT-Sektionen | <title>`”.